KetevanGallagher/Geosocial-Network-Location-Inference/README.md

 Geosocial networks serve as a critical bridge between cyber and physical worlds by linking individuals to locations.
 In many realworld scenarios, both the structure of social networks and the spatial distribution of places are known—yet the connecting information that links people to locations is missing.
 This absence is often intentional to ensure user privacy.
 In this work, we investigate the feasibility of estimating locations based solely on network structure and a limited set of known user-location pairs.
 We propose and evaluate three novel algorithms for linking social and spatial networks: (i) a greedy assignment algorithm, (ii) a hierarchical approach using graph partitioning, and (iii) a spatially-aware adaptation of force-directed graph drawing.
 Each method is further enhanced to incorporate a small number of known anchor vertex—users with known locations.
 Using anonymized social network data from the Virginia, USA region, our empirical evaluation shows that even a sparse set of anchor points can enable accurate estimation of users’ home locations.
 These findings highlight both the potential analytical value and the privacy risks associated with linking social and spatial data.

 ## Algorithms
-The three proposed algorithms are included in this repository.
-The Greedy algorithm matches vertices to locations that are close to the locations of vertices they are connected to.
+The three proposed algorithms are included in this repository:
+1. The Greedy algorithm.
+This algorithm matches vertices to locations that are close to the locations of vertices they are connected to.
 Vertices are processed iteratively in order of degree.
-The Partitioning-Based algorithm utilizes METIS, a graph partitioning software, to match clusters of vertices to clusters of locations.
-Finally, the Graph Drawing algorithm utilizes the NetworkX Spring Layout function to generate locations for each vertex in the social network.
+2. The Partitioning-Based algorithm.
+This algorithm utilizes METIS, a graph partitioning software, to match clusters of vertices to clusters of locations.
+3. The Graph Drawing algorithm.
+This algorithm utilizes the NetworkX Spring Layout function to generate locations for each vertex in the social network.
 Vertices are then matched to the closest available location.

+Requirements for each algorthim:
-Each algorithm requires an adjacency matrix to represent the social network, a list of coordinates that vertices are matched to, and a dictionary of known locations that maps the ID of a vertex in the adjacency matrix to a coordinate in the list of locations.
+* An adjacency matrix to represent the social network
+* A list of coordinates that vertices are matched to
+* A dictionary of known locations that maps the ID of a vertex in the adjacency matrix to a coordinate in the list of locations.
 If there are no known locations, this dictionary is empty.

 Each algorithm returns a dictionary that maps vertices to locations.

 ## Experimental Results
 |![](ExperimentalResults/FacebookImages/FacebookGroundTruth.png)<br>Ground Truth Network for Facebook Location Data|![](ExperimentalResults/FairfaxImages/FairfaxGroundTruth.png)<br>Ground Truth Network for Fairfax Mobility Data|